migodlcrz/testrail-api-migration/API-Docs.md

           },
           body: JSON.stringify({
             projectId,
-            suiteId,
-            sectionId,
-            associatedtestcases,
           }),
         });
     ```

 # **updateCase**
 Updates the TestRail Test Case by It's ID.
 Reference Field will be populated by what is contained in the Refs field
 refs: string that will hold the AHA!
-Feature ID'S seperated by commas that will populate the reference field in TestRail
+Feature Id's seperated by commas that will populate the reference field in TestRail
 * **METHOD**
     `POST`